Sun fairies! Moon fairies! Mystery and suspense! We’ve got it all from July’s Author of the Month, Haley Rathman!

 “Get a sketchbook and practice drawing anything of interest.
 Also, learn from other artists’ styles and just keep trying to improve your own,” says Rathman.
 “Never give up.”

 Haley’s comic book is a wonderful example of what you can achieve with practice, dedication and your imagination.
-Whether you’re an artist, author, or both, Lulu Jr. book-making kits have you covered!
+Whether you’re an artist, author, or both, Lulu Junior book-making kits have you covered!

 To find out more about Haley, read the full interview below!

-Lulu Jr.: What is your name and how old are you?
+Lulu Junior: What is your name and how old are you?

 Haley Rathman: Haley Rathman, age 14.